SolaceSamples/solace-samples-java-jcsmp/docs/_tutorials/persistence-with-queues.md

 ---
 layout: tutorials
 title: Persistence with Queues
-summary: Learn how to set up persistence for guaranteed delivery.
+summary: Learn how send persistent messages to a Queue.
 icon: persistence-tutorial.png
 ---